0verwritten/miktik_monitoring/README.md

                                                         if you haven't put anything in it then nothing will be displayed as parameter
             "graph_targets": ["time"],              <= this parameter application should print to prometheus as value ( should be an number )
-            "split_character": "ms",                <= separator to split value into several responces "split_attributes": ["time"],           <= Attributes where application should split responce in halves "query": [                              <= additional queries for command "=count=1",
+            "split_character": "ms",                <= separator to split value into several responces "split_targets": ["time"],              <= Attributes where application should split responce in halves "query": [                              <= additional queries for command "=count=1",
                 "=address=1.1.1.1"